 Lange had the remarkable record of serving as manager of Rockwell Bros. for over 56 years.
 He came to Friona in June of 1919 to run the local lumber yard, and had served in the same capacity until his death.
+Ever a public servant, "Os" had was a veteran of World War I. The longtime Friona resident was born in Llano in Central Texas in 1896, and had been employed by the Rockwell Company there prior to his service in the U.S. Army.
+His father, B. Lange, managed a lumber yard in Llano for Rockwell Brothers for a number of years.

-Ever a public servant, "Os" had served as president of the Friona Chamber of Commerce and Friona Lions Club, of which he was a charter member.
-He was the originator of Friona's "Trades Day" promotions, an early-day business stimulant.
+Lions Club, of which he was a charter member.
+He was the originator of Friona's "Trades Day" promotions, an early-day business

 Lange also had served on the board of trustees for the Congregational Church, and had served the church in other capacities, including building committee chairman.
-He was a veteran of World War I.
+He